I am happy to have some friends here in the kitchen.

 Meanwhile, in a sauté pan, heat the ghee over medium heat.
 Add the pumpkin seeds and scallions and cook, stirring, until the seeds turn light brown, about 4 minutes.
 Stir in the curry powder and then the Bragg’s until thoroughly combined.
 Stir in the coconut milk, lemon juice, and maple syrup and cook for 2 minutes more.

-For a dairy-free version, replace the ghee with olive oil or Earth Balance.
+For a dairy-free version, replace the ghee with coconut oil or a high heat olive oil.

 SPICY OIL